Neema-sheby/nodejs-farm/README.md

 # nodejs-farm
 A simple API that list the farm products.
-Clicking on each product, takes you to a page that displays details regarding the product.
+Clicking on each product, takes you to a page that display details regarding the product.